sasjs/cli.sasjs.io/docs/artefacts.md

 ## Primary Artefacts

+The three Primary Artefacts are Job, Service, and Test.
+These artefacts are compiled, added to a build pack, and deployed to SAS.

 ### Job

 A SASjs Job is a .sas program found in a directory listed in the [jobFolders](https://cli.sasjs.io/sasjsconfig.html#jobConfig_jobFolders) array of the `jobConfig` object.
 Where there are `jobFolders` at both target and root level in the sasjsconfig.json file, the `subdirectory/jobname.sas` files at target level will take precedence.